 In the evening, meet with your private guide for an exploration of the Iron Lady herself with skip-the-line tickets, giving you the most time to visit both floors and take in the incredible views from the top.
 End the day with dinner with a view of the sparkling Eiffel Tower lights.

 Chat with a local specialist who can help organize your trip.

-Day 4: Paris to Bordeaux & Luxurious Dinner
+Day 4: Train to Bordeaux & Luxurious Dinner

-Catch a chauffeur to the train station to take the train south for two hours towards the world capital of wine—the famed Bordeaux region, 80 miles (130 km) away.
+Catch a chauffeur to the train station to take the train south for two hours toward the world capital of wine—the famed Bordeaux region, 80 miles (130km) away.

 Spend the afternoon strolling the city at your leisure.
 Visit the former Royal Square, now known as the Place de la Bourse, with the Fountain of Three Graces and water mirror at its center.
 Stop at the gothic 15th-century St. André Cathedral and neighboring Tour Pey-Berland to take in the history, then find a bakery to enjoy a sweet cannelé.

 In the evening, enjoy another quintessential Bordeaux tradition.
 In this region of wine and gastronomy, l'apéritif (the predinner drink) is an unmissable Rendez-Vous and the perfect way to start your visit to Bordeaux.

 To wrap up the evening, head to one of Bordeaux's elegant restaurants.
 Feast on a dinner of local delicacies, such as duck breast fillet stuffed with foie gras, then follow up with the Arcachon Basin's famed oysters paired with a glass of chilled Entre-Deux-Mers.
 Savor desserts, each prettier than the last, as you take in the city's resplendent atmosphere.
 When it comes to food and wine, Bordeaux is a lady who knows how to host.